-The Essence of Social Learning: From Classroom to Community
+The Essence of Social Learning: From Classroom

 Sarah Anderson teaches middle school humanities and interdisciplinary studies at a place-based charter school in Portland, Oregon.
 Originally from rural Vermont, Anderson has also taught nature studies to urban middle school students in the California Redwoods, career skills to at-risk youth on an educational farm in Vermont and Civics and Global Studies at an independent school in Maryland.
 She earned a masters in education in Integrated Learning from Antioch New England Graduate School.
 Sarah is an alumnus of CWI's Summer Institute and her essays on teaching are regularly featured in Community Works Journal.

 I began my teaching career as an outdoor educator, leading and engaging small groups in hands-on, community-building activities.
 After working with a group of kids for just one week at a time, some of them gave me thank-you letters that told me I changed their lives.
 Many of these kids had never spent a week away from home or walked in the woods at night or held a squirming salamander.
 Their boundaries had been pushed, but in a safe place, and they had become stronger for it.

 After working as a teacher-naturalist for a couple of years, I decided to go to graduate school and hone my skills in the classroom.
 My first assignment as a student-teacher was in a traditional middle school in a poor, rural community.
 After working in the woods with lots of creative freedom, I knew the move to the classroom would be somewhat rocky.
 But the transition wasn’t merely difficult, it was downright shocking.